maneatingduck/wsl_bootstrap/README.md

 # launch the new distro
 wsl -d aa
 ```
 You should find yourself within the new distro in the wsl_bootstrap directory, now we're ready to install configurations and some tools with the bs.sh script.
-Let's install the "local_kubernetes" preset.
+Let's install the "kubernetes" preset.

 ```
 # di@AA-IMC-9709427:/mnt/c/Users/aa303/wsl/wsl_bootstrap$
-. bs.sh y local_kubernetes
+. bs.sh y kubernetes
 ```
 ## Creating a deployable image for omega